hschellman/computing-basics/_episodes/03-data-management.md

 ~~~
 {: .output}

-look in the glossary to see what those fields mean.
+look in the [glossary][MetaCatGlossary] to see what those fields mean.

 ### find out how much raw data there is in a run using the summary option